PFOA/liverPFOA/README.md

  cd  liverPFOA<br/>
  Notably:
- The codes need python >3.6 and R >4.0, and responding packages, and then you can step by step to run the pipe for you sinle cell analysis.
+ The codes need python >3.6 and R >4.0, and responding packages, and then you can step by step to run the pipe for your sinle cell analysis.

 ==========================================================================
 Contributor: chenjhbio